apache/paimon/docs/content/concepts/primary-key-table.md

 2. Insufficient precision: If the provided `sequence.field` doesn't meet the precision, like a rough second or millisecond, you can set `sequence.auto-padding` to `second-to-micro` or `millis-to-micro` so that the precision of sequence number will be made up to microsecond by system.

+3. Composite pattern: for example, "second-to-micro,row-kind-flag", first, add the micro to the second, and then pad the row kind flag.